JamesHuang-TW/Errata_for_Cpp_Books/readme.md

-For more information, see the issues.
+For more information, see the issues and pdf files.

 C++ Books list: